esrlabs/bake-vscode-extension/README.md

 ## Debugging

-If anything behaves unexpected check the bake tab in the output window.
+If anything behaves unexpected check the `Bake` and `Bake Language Server` tab in the output window.

 ## Authors